Mission Statement

 Intern year focuses on improving information synthesis and medical decision-making.
 First-year residents hone their skills during 3 months of inpatient General Pediatrics.
 They are also exposed to various inpatient and outpatient subspecialties.
 The ED and NICU rotations provide residents with opportunities to learn about medical care and procedures in high-acuity settings.
 During Y weeks, first-year residents learn about child and adolescent care, developmental pediatrics, and management of behavioral health problems in children.

-- Egleston/Arthur M. Blank Hospital General Pediatric Wards (6 weeks)
+- Arthur M. Blank Hospital General Pediatric Wards (6 weeks)

 - Hughes Spalding General Pediatric Wards (2 weeks)